lishacodesgames/Number-Match/README.md

 ![Status Badge](https://img.shields.io/badge/Status-In_Development-yellow)

 ## Overview
 The original Number match is a fun mobile game where you match up pairs of numbers that are the same or that add up to 10.
 Clearing rows and levels, and winning points and coins.
-There's also tournaments you can participate in, though the game is entirely singleplayer.

 My version is desktop-friendly, has no ads, and is just as addicting.